 State of the Art Surgical Care

-CVT Surgical Center has been instrumental in bringing the latest minimally invasive techniques to Louisiana.
+Our surgeons have been instrumental in bringing the latest minimally invasive techniques to Louisiana.
 This includes treatment of aneurysmal disease, carotid disease, as well as critical limb ischemia.
-Over 1000 operations are performed by our vascular surgeons each year.
+Over 1000 procedures are performed by our vascular surgeons each year.

 Preparation for Surgery